EU ICS2 and GB S&S Covered: ENS in 90 Seconds

 A smooth customs experience gives the customs officers an advantage in checking the goods code along with the duty taxes for a deduction.
 This saves time, provides maximum efficiency, and also fulfils the requirements based on the HS code of products.

-The Harmonized Commodity Description and Coding System underpins customs taxes and trade regulations.
-HS codes let governments set import levies and taxes in a clear and predictable manner.
+The Harmonised Commodity Description and Coding System underpins customs taxes and trade regulations.
+HS codes let governments set import duties and VAT in a clear and predictable manner.
 Based on HS codes and tariff rates, businesses may determine import/export costs and make market entry and pricing choices.

 The HS collects and analyses worldwide trade information.
 HS-coded trade data helps companies track trade flows, gauge economic performance, analyse market trends, and formulate trade policy.
 The uniform categorisation system facilitates global, regional, and national trade data comparisons and analysis.